At a Glance

 Understand the Role: Read the job description for the Hydrometry and Telemetry Officer carefully.
 Make sure you understand the key responsibilities and required skills, as this will help you tailor your application.

-Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience related to hydrometry, telemetry, or similar fields.
-Use specific examples to demonstrate your skills and achievements.
+Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience related to hydrometry, telemetry, or environmental policy.
+Use specific examples to demonstrate your expertise and how it aligns with the role.

-Craft a Strong Cover Letter: Write a compelling cover letter that explains why you are interested in the position and how your background makes you a suitable candidate.
-Be sure to address the specific requirements mentioned in the job description.
+Craft a Compelling Cover Letter: Write a personalised cover letter that explains why you are interested in the position and how your skills make you a suitable candidate.
+Be sure to mention your enthusiasm for contributing to evidence-based policy and permitting.

 How to prepare for a job interview at Natural Resources Wales